Yike/structToolbox/README.md

 structToolbox
 =============

-Toolbox for the illustration of reliable structural estimation.
+Toolbox for the illustration of reliable structural estimation as elaborated in:

+Philipp Eisenhauer (2014).
+Estimate Responsibly: Reliable Estimation of Structural Economic Models, Unpublished Manuscript.

 Building on the illustrative model from:

-Micheal Keane, Petra Todd, and Kenneth Wolpin (2011).
+Michael Keane, Petra Todd, and Kenneth Wolpin (2011).
 The Structural Estimation of Behavioral Models: Discrete Choice Dynamic Programming Methods and Applications, Handbook of Labor Economics, Elsevier.

 Contact: